 Until recently, the furnace emission pollution control plants in operation around NSG Group have all been based on standard technology.
 This removes the pollutants from the waste gases in three stages: alkali is injected into a scrubber to remove acid gases, the resultant reaction products and particulate emissions are then collected in an electrostatic precipitator, and finally nitrogen oxide is removed using ammonia injected into a selective catalytic reduction unit.
 However, the latest pollution control plant built by NSG Group uses a novel technique called a catalytic ceramic filter, or CCF.

-The abatement plant just installed on NSG Group's OT1 furnace in Ottawa, USA, is a CCF unit purchased from McGill AirClean.
-The system is based on thousands of ceramic filters, or "candles", in a single unit.
-Alkali, in this case lime, is added to the waste gas and the resultant reaction products and primary particles are collected by the filter.
-The novelty of the process is that the fibers of the filters are coated with a metal catalyst so when the gases pass through the structure nitrogen oxides are also removed.
+The system is based on thousands of ceramic filters in a single unit.
+Alkali is added to the waste gas and the resultant reaction products and primary particles are collected by the filter.
+The novelty of the process is that the fibers of the filters are coated with a metal catalyst so when the gases pass through the filter structure and ammonia is added to the system nitrogen oxides are also removed.
 It is expected that CCF technology will become the standard for new furnace pollution control plant throughout NSG group.

 Recycled glass to improve efficiency and reduce emissions